josemarquezjaramillo/crypto-rl-portfolio/documentation/PROJECT_SPECIFICATION.md

 - discounted Thompson Sampling / UCB on arm statistics, or
 - a neural contextual bandit that outputs arm scores given the state.

-This formulation aligns with “bandit networks” for portfolio selection under nonstationary returns and risk, where each allocation is a competing arm and the goal is to adaptively switch among them [huo2017riskbandit, fonseca2024banditnets].
+This formulation aligns with "bandit networks" for portfolio selection under nonstationary returns and risk, where each allocation is a competing arm and the goal is to adaptively switch among them [huo2017riskbandit, fonseca2024banditnets].

 The contextual bandit does not explicitly optimize long-horizon value functions.
-Instead, it treats each day’s allocation choice as an immediate reward maximization problem, which can be a strong baseline in highly nonstationary markets.
+Instead, it treats each day's allocation choice as an immediate reward maximization problem, which can be a strong baseline in highly nonstationary markets.

+**Concrete Agent Development Timeline:**
+- Week 2 (Nov 4-10): `LinUCBAgent` extending `BaseAgent` (Taylor)
+- Week 3 (Nov 11-17): `DQNAgent` extending `BaseAgent` (Jose)
+- Week 4 (Nov 18-24): `REINFORCEAgent` extending `BaseAgent` (Taylor)

+Each concrete agent will implement the 4 abstract methods (`select_action`, `update`, `save`, `load`) and optionally override hooks (`on_episode_start`, `on_episode_end`) or logging columns (`get_agent_log_columns`) as needed.
+The common `BaseAgent` infrastructure handles all training loop mechanics, metrics aggregation, and logging.

 ---